 -

-Notably, there is no calcium, phosphorus, or magnesium.
+There is no calcium, phosphorus, or magnesium.

 It’s unclear whether the powdered superfoods in the Core Nutrient Blend contribute a quantifiable amount of vitamins and minerals to the formula, or whether all of the micronutrients listed on the Supplement Facts are synthetic additions.
+Research suggests that some naturally derived vitamins and minerals may be nutritionally superior to synthetic ones.
+These dosages in Grüns are broadly similar to what you would find in a multivitamin pill or tablet.

 Fiber